nomikoril/RRproject/RRproj.md

 ## Introduction

+Credit scoring is very crucial part in the financial industry.
+It can be very helpful for lenders to assess how the borrowers are worth in terms of credit.
+And it is equally important that steps and processes taken to build credit scoring model should be open and transparent.
+This way one can ensure that the model is reliable and fair.
-In this project we applied 3 machine learning classification algorithms to build model to predict Credit scores.
-The dataset we used for this project is Credit scoring dataset from [kaggle](https://www.kaggle.com/datasets/parisrohan/credit-score-classification).
+In this project, we develop a credit scoring midel using 3 machine learning approaches, to assess which model better predicts the Credit scores.

+Firstly, we describe the dataset used in our study.
+We obtained Credit scoring dataset from [kaggle](https://www.kaggle.com/datasets/parisrohan/credit-score-classification).
+Which includes customer's demographics, credit history, income and other relavant features.
+To ensure transparency we provided detailed data preprocessinf steps that we performed, and steps for resolving missing and outlier values.

+Then, to find most relavant features to our model, we use correlation coefficients to decide if we include variable in model for numeric variables.
+For categorical variable we used ANOVA to asses if variable has association with credit scoring dependent variable.

+Next we use .... machine learning algorithms.
+We specify the hyperparameters, model training processes, to enable other researchesr to replicate our model development process.

-### Importing Neccessary Libraries
+##### Importing Neccessary Libraries

 Following libraries are used for this project